HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Display all the TCP and UDP ports on which the computer is listening
+## Display All the Tcp and Udp Ports on Which the Computer Is Listening

 ```cmd
 netstat -a